cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 The fast path is specialised for percentile-based count indices.
 It does not call xclim's generic bootstrap decorator.
 Instead it:

+- defers full percentile-threshold materialization until a path actually needs the threshold field, such as ``save_thresholds`` or the safe tiled fallback;
 - tiles the spatial domain according to an explicit memory budget;
 - loads one tile at a time, avoiding a large dask bootstrap graph;
 - computes nominal thresholds inside the compiled path for